SuperOfficeDocs/superoffice-docs/docs/mirroring/mirroring-task.md

 ## When does the mirroring task run?

 The mirroring task is scheduled to run every 20 minutes.
-However, there are multiple tasks running in sequence on each [customer tenant][3].
+However, multiple tasks run in sequence on each customer tenant.
 If another task takes longer to complete than planned, the mirroring task might be delayed.

 We also stop the task completely from 23.00 to 06:00 every night.